 Book Review: Peaks on the Horizon

-Peaks on the Horizonpeaks on the horizon coverby Charlie CarrollSoft Skull Press, 2015UK author Charlie Carroll's thoroughly absorbing history/traveler's account of Tibet, The Friendship Highway, has been released by Soft Skull Press in a pretty paperback edition with the US title Peaks on the Horizon: Two Journeys in Tibet, giving American readers an easier chance to snap up one of the strongest nonfiction books to appear yet in 2015 (although not to snap them up directly from the source, since neither Soft Skull nor its parent publisher Counterpoint sees fit to acknowledge the book's existence on their their websites or catalogs; but one imagines there are other venues).Peaks on the Horizon tells the story of two Tibets, and it does so through the viewpoints of two idealistic men.
+/Peaks on the Horizonby Charlie CarrollSoft Skull Press, 2015UK author Charlie Carroll's thoroughly absorbing history/traveler's account of Tibet, The Friendship Highway, has been released by Soft Skull Press in a pretty paperback edition with the US title Peaks on the Horizon: Two Journeys in Tibet, giving American readers an easier chance to snap up one of the strongest nonfiction books to appear yet in 2015 (although not to snap them up directly from the source, since neither Soft Skull nor its parent publisher Counterpoint sees fit to acknowledge the book's existence on their their websites or catalogs; but one imagines there are other venues).Peaks on the Horizon tells the story of two Tibets, and it does so through the viewpoints of two idealistic men.
 There's Tibetan-born refugee Lobsang, who makes the arduous trek back to his homeland, and there's Carroll himself, who meets up with Lobsang in the course of his own travels but who has always fantasized about visiting a country so fabled that even its nicknames are legendary:

 For Tibetans, in Tibetan, Tibet is simply Bo.
 I liked that name.
 I also liked the country's nicknames, or perhaps we should call them subheadings: The Roof of the World; The Land of Snows.
 These were literal and almost scientific, but I found they made Tibet far more alluring than the fictional name Shangri-La, which brought to my mind thoughts of the fraudulent Lobsang Rampa, poorly named suburban bungalows, bad indie music, ersatz Indian restaurants in provincial English towns, and guidebook false promises.Either way, I wanted in.
 Some thirteen thousand feet above this fetid and dirty city of Chengdu was a country of stone and ice, and, even though it was officially closed, there was still a way in.
 Tibet was not just on the horizon, it capped it.